viiamie/mywebclass-agile-docs/documentation/themes/initiatives/initiative_mywebclass1.md

 # Initiative: Development of Interactive Learning Modules
 ## Description
-This initiative involves the development of interactive learning modules that utilize MyWebClass platform to provide students with a hands-on learning experience.
+This initiative aims to create interactive learning modules that leverage the MyWebClass platform, allowing students to gain practical experience in a hands-on learning environment.
+These modules will be designed to enhance the learning experience by providing students with realistic scenarios that contextualize technology and business processes.
+By using Agile project documentation, the initiative seeks to enable quick and effective development of the modules and set students up for long-term success.

 ## Goals:
 * To enhance student engagement and motivation in the learning process